6 Tips to Improve Your Newsletter Campaigns

 2. Mind your limits and throttling settings

-If you have your own server than email limits might not be a problem, but ISP controlled servers will most likely impose an hourly or daily email limit.
+If you have your own server then email limits might not be a problem, but ISP controlled servers will most likely impose an hourly or daily email limit.
 There is no point in exceeding those limits.
-The easiest way to control how many emails are sent is by using delay.
+The easiest way to control how many emails you send is by using delay.
 Set a delay between email messages.
 If you set 1-second delay than you will be able to send no more than 60 emails per minute or 3600 emails per hour.
 The actual number will be even smaller, depending on the email size and content.

 3. Naturally – don’t get blacklisted

 This actually involves all steps of email sending process, starting from writing the text, to the moment email actually leaves your server.
 The most important part of not getting blacklisted is not appearing as a spammer and in order to that, at least follow these steps: Develop good email content, Filter and update your recipient lists and optimize your sending process.